frontenddogma/web-development-glossary/manuscript/r.md

 : → Browser engine

 RenderingNG
-: A revised architecture of the Blink rendering engine used by the Chromium project. ℹ︎&nbsp;[is.gd/e9KbQ9](https://developer.chrome.com/blog/renderingng/)
+: A substantially revised and updated architecture of the Blink rendering engine used by the Chromium project. ℹ︎&nbsp;[is.gd/e9KbQ9](https://developer.chrome.com/blog/renderingng/)

+REP
+: → Robots Exclusion Protocol

+Replay attack
+: A form of network attack in which valid data transmission is maliciously or fraudulently repeated or delayed.
+This is carried out either by the originator or by an adversary who intercepts the data and re-transmits it, possibly as part of a spoofing attack by IP packet substitution.
+This is one of the lower-tier versions of a man-in-the-middle attack.
+Replay attacks are usually passive in nature.&nbsp;[†](#w-replay-attack)

 Repo
 : → Repository